sefk/sefk.github.io/src/stories/about.md

 operations, things like that.
 As I've gotten further along I've moved further and further up the stack and lately have been spending more time with client frameworks and mobile.
-Those spaces are technically intersting now and you can have a big impact you can *see*.
+Those spaces are technically interesting now and you can have a big impact you can *see*.
 And there is so much [great][s3] [backend][sqs] [stuff][heroku] that you can just *buy* now!
 But that doesn't mean that I don't like getting my hands into ops.
 In particular I've spent a fair bit